• Skip to primary navigation

 Although the best part of summer festivals in Japan is the experience, the food and carnival games are high on the list too!
 Streets are lined with vendors selling inexpensive festival foods, drinks, and simple novelty games.

 Another game you can play at Japanese summer festivals is senbonbiki.
 Senbonbiki is a luck-based game where you select a string and pull.
 Attached to the other side are prizes and snacks that you get to keep.
-There is also a shooting game where you shoot a cork “bullet” out of a fake rifle towards a prize – if you hit it, you get to keep the prize.
+There is also a shooting game where you shoot a cork “bullet” out of a fake rifle toward a prize – if you hit it, you get to keep the prize.

 Japanese Summer Festival Street Foods to Try